shopware/shopware/src/Docs/Resources/current/2-internals/1-core/00-module/message-queue.md

 ### Handler

 A [handler](https://symfony.com/doc/current/messenger.html#registering-handlers) gets called once the message is dispatched by the `handle_messages` middleware.
-Handlers do the actual processing of the message, therefore they must extend the `AbstractHandler`-class and implement the `handle()`-method.
+Handlers do the actual processing of the message, therefore they must extend the `AbstractMessageHandler`-class and implement the `handle()`-method.
 To register a handler you have to tag it with the `messenger.message_handler` tag.
 To specify which methods should be handled by a given handler implement the static `getHandledMessages()`-method and return the MessageClasses that handler should handle.
 You can also define multiple handlers for the same message.